jhudsl/Documentation_and_Usability/docs/02-why_documentation.md

 This chapter will demonstrate how to:

 - Understand good documentation increases the impact and usability of software tools.
-- Understand good documentation is helpful for both tool developers and users
+- Understand good documentation is helpful for both tool developers and users.

 ## The context of bioinformatics tool development